aksh2106/ISTM-631_CookEasy/README.md

 # ISTM-631_CookEasy
 Course project for ISTM 631 focusing on UI fundamentals and creating a complete web/mobile application

+### Make your changes in both 'app' and 'dist' folder to keep them in sync.
+Simple solution is changing files in 'app' folder and in the end, copying entire contents of 'app' in 'dist'.

 ## Backlogs:
 1. Sort the login/signup and integrating with the website flow, `login`/ `sign up` space must change to `Hi username` and `logout` buttons on all pages when user logs in(Alok) - cart depends on a user_id so you need to let me know when done.
 2. Rectify Homepage - active.js, hero slider (please make it all look back to normal) (Nupur/Varsha) [TIP: /homepage without the #! in the url looks fine, this is some angular shit making it crazy, maybe or maybe not]